 Having joined Featurespace in 2016 after completing her PhD in Chemistry, Lucy wanted to focus the problem-solving skills she gained from her academic background, in a business environment.
-She started as a Data Scientist and has since gone on to become one of Featurespace’s Senior Data Scientists, working on some of the most complex and exciting projects for the company’s key global clients in financial services.
+She started as a Data Scientist, progressed to a Senior and then a Lead, and has since gone on to become our Head of Data Science Operations, working on some of the most complex and exciting projects for the company’s key global clients in financial services.

 I particularly enjoyed the data science aspect of my studies and using computer programming to extract knowledge from data, but I knew I wanted to move into the business world and apply these skills to real-world problems.
 I wanted to be able to get out there and be able to measure the impact of my work by improving a business’s bottom line or helping customers.